Back to all work

 Finance

 Sales performance, fee analysis, revenue trends.
-The questions here are complex and the data lives in many places.
+Complex questions where the data lives in many places at once.

 03